 - Upgrade of facilities to provide inclusive access.

 - Upgrade or installation of park furniture including shade/shelters, BBQs, toilet facilities, drinking fountains.

-The main assessment criteria include whether:
+The main assessment criteria include whether the project:

 The following are ineligible for funding: